fredzzhang/upt/README.md

 ## Contact

-If you have any questions or doubts, feel free to open an issue.
+If you have any questions regarding our paper or the repo, please post them in [discussions](https://github.com/fredzzhang/spatio-attentive-graphs/discussions).
+If you ran into issues related to the code, feel free to open an issue.
 Alternatively, you can contact me at frederic.zhang@anu.edu.au